What is lung cancer?

 There are a number of tests used to diagnose lung cancer.
 These include:

-- Chest X-ray – Used to detect lung tumours, although further tests will be required to determine an exact diagnosis
+A chest x-ray is used to detect lung tumours, although further tests will be required to determine an exact diagnosis.

-- CT Scan (Computerised Tomography) – This is usually performed directly after a chest x-ray.
-A slightly radioactive dye is injected or administered orally to make the lungs show up more clearly during the scan
+A CT scan is usually performed directly after a chest x-ray.
+A slightly radioactive dye is injected or administered orally to make the lungs show up more clearly during the scan.

-- PET-CT Scan – Typically performed when the cancer is in its early stages, this scan helps to determine where in the lungs the active cancer cells reside.
+A PET-CT scan is typically performed when the cancer is in its early stages.
+This scan helps to determine where in the lungs the active cancer cells reside.

-- Biopsy – In cases where cancer is suspected, a biopsy may be performed.
+In cases where cancer is suspected, a biopsy may be performed.
 This involves a sample of your cells being taken and sent to a laboratory for further analysis.
-There are many ways for biopsies to be taken: a bronchoscopy (where athin tube is inserted through the mouth or the nose), a percutaneous needle biopsy (where a needle is placed directly through the skin into the lungs), a thorascopy or mediastinoscopy (where tubes with cameras are inserted into the chest through surgical incisions)
+There are many ways for biopsies to be taken:

-The appropriate treatment of lung cancer depends on a number of factors, including the type and stage of lung cancer, where it is located in the lung and your general health.
+The appropriate treatment of lung cancer depends on a number of factors, including:

-Non small cell lung cancer, on the other hand, can be treated with chemotherapy, radiotherapy or surgery – or a combination of these treatment options.
+On the other hand, non small cell lung cancer can be treated with chemotherapy, radiotherapy or surgery – or a combination of these treatment options.